united-manufacturing-hub/benthos-umh/README.md

 We encourage you to try out `benthos-umh` and explore the broader [United Manufacturing Hub](https://www.umh.app) project for a comprehensive solution to your industrial data integration needs.

+### Authentication and Security

+In benthos-umh, security and authentication are designed to be as robust as possible while maintaining flexibility.
+The software automates the process of selecting the highest level of security offered by an OPC-UA server for the selected Authentication Method.

+#### How It Works

+1. **Discover Endpoints**: Initially, benthos-umh discovers all available endpoints from the OPC-UA server.
+2. **Filter by Authentication**: Based on the provided authentication method, it filters the list of endpoints.
+It currently supports Anonymous and Username/Password methods.
+Certificate-based authentication is on the roadmap.
+3. **Select Endpoint**: The software then chooses the endpoint with the highest security level that matches the chosen authentication method.
+4. **Client Initialization**: Various client options are initialized, such as security policies, based on the selected endpoint.
+5. **Generate Certificates**: For secure communication, certificates are dynamically generated.
+However, this step is only essential for methods requiring it.
+6. **Final Connection**: Finally, it initiates a connection to the OPC-UA server using the chosen endpoint and authentication method.

+#### Supported Authentication Methods

+- **Anonymous**: No extra information is needed.
+The connection uses the highest security level available for anonymous connections.

+- **Username and Password**: Specify the username and password in the configuration.
+The client opts for the highest security level that supports these credentials.

+- **Certificate (Future Release)**: Certificate-based authentication is planned for future releases.

 ## Usage

 ### Standalone